steveshogren/blog-source/source/_posts/2015-08-13-painless-csharp-unit-test-mocking.markdown

 }
 ```

-Now we've cleaned up to a single dispatch table line!
-"Go to definition" inside
+Now we've cleaned up our nasty multi-line indirection into a single dispatch
-the class now takes me to the actual line with the actual called function!
-We've
+line!
+"Go to definition" now takes me to the actual line with the actual called
-replaced a dependency on a class based interface with a function signature.
-The
+function!
+We've replaced a dependency on a class based interface with a function
-function signature _is_ the interface!
+signature.
+The function signature _is_ the interface!

-You probably noticed we have lost something with this final pattern.
+You probably noticed we have lost something with this final version.
 We have
 lost the ability to inject polymorphic behavior through the constructor.
-I have
+If you
+need it, simply go back to injecting the interface in the constructor or by
+passing it into the function itself.
+In practice, I have found this is needed
-found this is needed very rarely, making the simpler pattern a better tool to
+very rarely, making the SimpleMock pattern a better tool to grab for first.
-grab for first.
-You can still inject polymorphic behavior by simply going back
-to injecting the function in the constructor.

-With this pattern, we have greatly simplified the code.
-The dispatch row is
-clear and easy to read.
-We have removed a third party dependency.
-We have also
-removed a lot of "test only" boilerplate in our production code.

-The pattern also works well in isolation.
-You can convert one class can use this
-pattern while the others continue to use whatever they did before.
-That will
-give you a chance to see how it all works.

-# SimpleMock Pattern
+# But How Does SimpleMock Promote Better Design?

-Lastly, I believe this pattern actually promotes a better design.
-We were using
+Lastly, SimpleMock actually promotes a better design.
+For example, we were
-the test pattern today and came into a more complicated situation.
+writing some tests today and ran into a complicated situation.
 Take the
-following code:
+following sanitized code:

 ```
 public class WorkDoer {